 North of Rochetaillée, make a diversion to Neuville-sur-Sâone to discover the Château de Vimy, or the Château des Abbés de l’Île-Barbe.

 Then don’t forget Ombreval Castle, built in 1458 by Monsieur d’Ombreval.
 The castle’s park has become a public park whose moat still surrounds the building.
 The castle chapel is in a good state of preservation on the outside, as is the nymphaeum, a pavilion in the form of a grotto (circa 1636).

 Located in the commune of Saint-André-la-Côte, 20 km from Lyon as the crow flies, the Signal de Saint-André is a summit belonging to the main ridge of the Monts du Lyonnais.

-In the surroundings, don’t miss the beautiful landscapes of the Monts du Lyonnais, particularly the Ronzey lake and the countryside of Yzeron.
+In the surroundings, don’t miss the beautiful landscapes of the Monts du Lyonnais, particularly the Ronzey Lake and the countryside of Yzeron.
 In this village, an orientation table on the church square offers a beautiful view of the Lyon conurbation.

 On the D2 road up to Riverie, notice the church in the centre of the village of Saint-Didier-sous-Riverie.
 It is an imposing sanctuary rebuilt in 1868 with granite bluestone.
-The church dedicated to Saint Didier de Vienne has the particularity of having two square bell towers, which is quite rare in the region, and especially in a village the size of Saint-Didier-sous-Riverie!
+The church dedicated to Saint Didier de Vienne has the particularity of having two square bell towers, which is rare in the region, especially in a village the size of Saint-Didier-sous-Riverie!